Odd triplet superconductivity induced by the moving condensate: Abstract

 \section{Abstract}

 It has been commonly accepted that magnetic field suppresses superconductivity by inducing the ordered motion of Cooper pairs.
-We demonstrate a mechanism which instead provides generation of superconducting correlations by inducing the motion of superconducting condensate.
-This effect arises in superconductor/ferromagnet heterostructures in the presence of Rashba spin-orbital coupling .
+We demonstrate that magnetic field can instead provide a generation of superconducting correlations by inducing the motion of superconducting condensate.
+This effect arises in superconductor/ferromagnet heterostructures in the presence of Rashba spin-orbital coupling.
 We predict the odd-frequency spin-triplet superconducting correlations called the Berezinskii order to be switched on at large distances from the superconductor/ferromagnet interface by the application of a magnetic field.
 This is shown to result in the unusual behaviour of Josephson effect and local density of states in superconductor/ferromagnet structures.

 The phenomenon of superconductivity dwells on the condensation of Cooper pairs each consisting of two electrons with opposite momenta.
 Magnetic field tends to break Cooper pairs by inducing their center-of mass motion which makes the momenta of two paired electrons to be not exactly opposite.
 This seems to be the fundamental mechanism called the orbital depairing effect which exists in any superconducting system and leads to the suppression of superconductivity by the magnetic field \cite{TinkhamBook}.